Netwrk-3/patcher/README.md

 ## Getting started
 To get started with patcher you need to install it first.
 For that you need to choose a branch from which you're going to download the patcher executable.
-We have three branches in our Github repository:
+We have the stable branch which is updated by our team frequently.
-1. stable
-2. beta (unsupported & not recieving updates)

 ## Installing Patcher
 To install patcher you need yo choose if you want the latest stable release or the latest beta release.
 We recomend using the stable release for most people.